kpsdev1/Fitness-365/README.md

 ### Hero Image
 - The hero section is found on the home and contact page directly below the Navigation bar.
 - It is an image of a weighted barbell with a person holding it about to do a dead lift.
-- it spans the width of the device  and is 500px in heigh on desktop and 150px height on mobile and small devices.
+- It spans the width of the device  and is 500px in heigh on desktop and 150px height on mobile and small devices.

 ![Hero Image](readme-docs/images/hero-image.png)

 ### Text Box area
-- It is a box with a white border and text in the middle.
+- It is a transparent rectangular box with a white border and text in the middle.
+- It is one of the things that catches the users eye at first glance when they reach the page and it gives a little synopsis about the gym.
 - The box floats into the hero about 50px on destop and 30px on smaller devices.

 ![Text box section on the homepage](readme-docs/images/text-box.png)